Skip to content

 Description

-Generates a file structure for signal files, and returns a dictionary of the locations for these files.
+Generates a file structure for an EMG workflow, and returns a dictionary of the locations for these files for easy use with EMG processing functions.

 python